-We may share the information provided through the reporting process with law enforcement and child welfare agencies for any applicable investigation or follow-up.
-We may also provide such information to law enforcement, child welfare and emergency services in emergency situations or where required or permitted by statute or court order.
-In addition, for security purposes and to ensure this service remains available to all users, we may disclose information to the appropriate law enforcement or child welfare agency(ies) where we detect an attempt to compromise the security or availability of our website, where reporting patterns indicate that the reporting process may be being abused by a user; and whenever we have reasonable grounds to believe that a user has intentionally supplied false or misleading information; a user is or may be involved in unlawful activities involving the sexual exploitation of children; or a child or children may be at risk.
+In addition, for security purposes and to ensure this service remains available to all users, we may disclose information to the appropriate law enforcement or child welfare agency(ies) where we detect an attempt to compromise the security or availability of our website, where reporting patterns indicate that the reporting process may be or is being abused by a user; and whenever we have reasonable grounds to believe that a user has intentionally supplied false or misleading information; a user is or may be involved in unlawful activities involving the sexual exploitation of children; or a child or children may be at risk.

-With respect to research activities, most research is performed internally; however on occasion external experts are engaged to assist.
-This occurs only after reasonable contractual and technical safeguards are put into place to protect the information from unauthorized use and disclosure and information shared is limited to that which is reasonably necessary to accomplish the research objective.
+With respect to research activities, most research is performed internally; however on occasion C3P may either a) engage external experts to assist or conduct research on C3P’s behalf; or b) provide external researchers with access to de-identified or anonymized data.
+This occurs only after reasonable contractual and technical safeguards are put in place to protect the information from unauthorized access, use and disclosure.
+Any such information shared is limited to that which is reasonably necessary to accomplish the research objective.

-A report number is displayed to the user once the report has been submitted and the user can record and retain that number to establish to a third party that he or she submitted a report if needed.
+A report number is displayed to a user once a report has been submitted and the user can record and retain that number to establish to a third party that he or she submitted a report if needed.

-If a reporting person included his or her contact information within a report and thereafter contacts the Canadian Centre with a report number, the Canadian Centre may be able, after verifying the reporting person, to confirm that a report bearing that number was received and confirm the date and time that such report was received.
-However, to protect the integrity of the reporting process, to guard against the release of information about where illegal content may be found, and to ensure that any potential investigation into the matter reported is not jeopardized, the Canadian Centre will not divulge any other details about the report.
+If a reporting person included his or her contact information within a report and thereafter contacts C3P with a report number, C3P may be able, after verifying the reporting person, to confirm that a report bearing that number was received and confirm the date and time that such report was received.
+However, to protect the integrity of the reporting process, to guard against the release of information about where illegal content may be found, and to ensure that any potential investigation into the matter reported is not jeopardized, C3P will not divulge any other details about the report.
 For example, information such as what information the report contained, whether the report was forwarded to law enforcement or child welfare, or whether the website or other information reported did or did not contain illegal images is not provided to any person other than law enforcement, child welfare, or a court of competent jurisdiction that orders the release of such information.
 Exceptions may be made in limited circumstances upon consultation with the appropriate law enforcement or child welfare agency.